MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ## Permissions

 Permissions describe:
-- Who can make requests on an entity (role membership).
+- Who can make requests on an entity based on role membership.
-- What actions (create, read, update, delete, execute) can that user perform.
+- What actions (create, read, update, delete, execute) a user can perform.
 - Which fields are accessible for a particular action.
-- Additional restrictions on the results returned by a request.
+- Extra restrictions on the results returned by a request.

 The syntax for defining permissions is described in the [runtime configuration article](./configuration-file.md#permissions).